AlfrescoLabs/alfresco-ai-assistants/behind_the_scenes.md

 ## Summarise "cta_feedback.txt" including all important details

 The meeting on the 21st of May contained two action items for the user.
-The second one was to review the feedback document from "Clown Therapy Association."
+The second one was to review the feedback document from "Clown Therapy Association".
 Alfredo uses the prompt to select the `transform_content` tool and passes in the filename.
 Similar to the `translate_content` tool this makes a second request to the LLM, but this time the internal prompt is much more generic.
 This tool is capable of producing summaries of documents, determining an arbitrary classification of them (e.g. "Is the document a technical specification or marketing material?") or even rewriting the content as a poem.
 Here's an example of the last point using a football match report as a source document.

 ```
 Summarise EnglandColombia.txt formatting it as a limerick.
 Mention some key names.